 - By boosting neurotransmitters.
 As a nootropic supplement, Tyrosine converts into dopamine when you ingest it.
 Dopamine is of paramount importance for not just problem solving, memory, thinking, and motivation but also physical movement.

-Both of these neurotransmitters have their own roles in brain function, including attentiveness, sleeping, learning, emotions, and the ‘fight-or-flight’ response.
+Both of these neurotransmitters have their own contribution in brain functioning, including attentiveness, sleeping, learning, emotions, and the ‘fight-or-flight’ response.

 Who is L-Tyrosine For?

 Is Tyrosine for you?
-Should you supplement with it?
+Should you choose this supplement to boost your mind?

 Tyrosine can help anyone who goes through a lot of stress in their daily life.